Armageddon (1999): Storylines

 The main rivalry heading into the event was between Triple H and the WWF Chairman Vince McMahon, his boss and father-in-law.
 At Survivor Series, Triple H was scheduled to defend the WWF Championship against Stone Cold Steve Austin and The Rock in a Triple Threat match.
-During the event, he interrupted an interview of Rock, which resulted in a brawl between the two that was separated by several WWF referees.
+During the event, he interrupted an interview of The Rock, which resulted in a brawl between the two that was separated by several WWF referees.
 Later that event, Triple H did the same by interrupting an interview of Austin.
 However, Austin ran after Triple H throughout the backstage area of the arena until he was run down with a car in the parking lot of the arena.
 As a result, he was taken away in an ambulance and was removed from the main event.
-McMahon blamed Triple H and D-Generation X (D-X) for the attack but Triple H denied doing so.
-Later that night, Big Show was added as the third competitor against Triple H and Rock.
+McMahon blamed Triple H and D-Generation X (DX) for the attack but Triple H denied doing so.
+Later that night, Big Show was added as the third competitor against Triple H and The Rock.
 McMahon interfered in the match and cost Triple H the WWF Championship against Big Show.
-On the November 15 edition of Raw is War, McMahon blamed Triple H and D-X again for the attack but D-X instead blamed the entire situation on McMahon.
-On the November 18 edition of SmackDown!, D-X assaulted McMahon's Corporate Stooges (Pat Patterson and Gerald Brisco).
+On the November 15 edition of Raw is War, McMahon blamed Triple H and DX again for the attack but DX instead blamed the entire situation on McMahon.
+On the November 18 edition of SmackDown!, DX assaulted McMahon's Corporate Stooges (Pat Patterson and Gerald Brisco).
 Sgt.
-Slaughter informed McMahon of the attack and told McMahon that Triple H had invited him to the D-X locker room.
+Slaughter informed McMahon of the attack and told McMahon that Triple H had invited him to the DX locker room.
 McMahon went to the locker room, where Triple H warned McMahon, not to make this personal.
 Later that night, Triple H came down to the ring and blamed McMahon for his title loss at Survivor Series and then challenged McMahon to a match at Armageddon.
 Shortly after, a footage was shown of backstage where the McMahon family had fallen down the stairs.
-On the November 22 edition of Raw is War, McMahon destroyed a limousine carrying D-X through his car.
-Although D-X retreated, the limousine was destroyed.
-Later that night, the police officers arrested McMahon for assaulting D-X. Triple H attacked the handcuffed McMahon.
+On the November 22 edition of Raw is War, McMahon destroyed a limousine carrying DX through his car.
+Although DX retreated, the limousine was destroyed.
+Later that night, the police officers arrested McMahon for assaulting DX.
+Triple H attacked the handcuffed McMahon.
 Later that night, Triple H came down to the ring and accused McMahon of attacking Austin at Survivor Series.
 However, Shane McMahon came out to defend his father and informed Triple H that McMahon would accept Triple H's challenge at Armageddon.
 On the November 29 edition of Raw is War, a storyline wedding was scheduled to occur between McMahon's daughter Stephanie McMahon and Test.
 However, Triple H interrupted it by showing a video, in which he had married a drunk Stephanie in a wedding car.
 Test and McMahon then ran after Triple H to attack him.
 On the December 2 edition of SmackDown!, Triple H announced that he would wrestle McMahon in a No Holds Barred match.
 On the December 6 edition of Raw is War, Triple H suggested a stipulation into the match that if McMahon won the match, Triple H and Stephanie's marriage would be annulled but if Triple H won, he would be granted a WWF Championship match.
 McMahon agreed to the stipulation.